deekshithanaidu31/Blinkit-Analysis-using-Power-bi/README.md

 📈 Average Sales: $141

 4)Key Insights:
-Fruits and Snacks are the top-selling product categories Tier 3 outlets generate the highest sales
-Medium-sized outlets contribute the most revenue
-Sales increased significantly around 2018–2019 Customer ratings are consistently around 3.9
+Fruits and Snacks are the top-selling product categories, Tier 3 outlets generate the highest sales, Medium-sized outlets contribute the most revenue, Sales increased significantly around 2018–2019, Customer ratings are consistently around 3.9

 5)Tools Used: